PurdueCAM2Project/CAM2ImageTeam/getting_started.md

 ---
 layout: kbase_article
-title: Setting up your environment
+title: Getting started
 ---

-# Setting up your environment
+# Getting started
 The CAM² research group relies on a variety of libraries and tools to facilitate research and development.
 As a new member of the Image Team, you'll want to run through the setup in this guide to get up and running on your personal computer.

 ---